-Proposal for discussion:
+Proposal for discussion: (offline consensus, except bullet in yellow)

 To provide additional resources for retransmission upon receiving a SL NACK report, a dynamic grant is used.

+When the initial transmission of a TB is scheduled by a dynamic grant, the CRC of the DCI carrying the dynamic grant is scrambled using the SL RNTI introduced for DCI for a dynamic grant.

+If NDI is included in DCI, the interpretation of NDI is the same as for Uu for retransmission scheduled by DCI with CRC scrambled by C-RNTI

-The CRC of the DCI carrying the dynamic grant is scrambled using the SL RNTI defined for DCI for a configured grant type-2.
+When the initial transmission of a TB is scheduled by a configured grant (type-1 or type-2), the CRC of the DCI carrying the dynamic grant is scrambled using the SL RNTI introduced for DCI for a configured grant type-2.

+If NDI is included in DCI, for interpretation of NDI, the Uu behavior for retransmission scheduled by DCI with CRC scrambled by CS-RNTI is reused.

 The HARQ ID is used to identify the TB for which resources for retransmission are provided.

 Similar to dynamic grant, a few companies discuss the HARQ process ID to be used with dynamic grant.